CibyL1226/cse15l-lab-reports/Lab_report_1.md

 - Trying Some Commands

 ## Installing VScode:
-I did not perform this step because I have VScode downloaded in my laptop already.
+I did not perform this step because I have VScode downloaded in my laptop already, but if you have not install it.
+You can find it [here](https://code.visualstudio.com/)
 The VScode should look like this: ![Image](VSCode_ss.png)

 ## Remotely Connecting(for Mac users):